three11/react-template/README.md

     -   Source maps

 3. Webpack aliases: Checkout the aliases property in the `webpack.config.js` file.
-4. CSS in JS using `styled-components`
+4. Choose your style: CSS in JS using `styled-components` or SCSS files.
+5. Lint your files: ESLint and Stylelint included
+6. Tests using Jest.
+The Test environment has been configured so you don't have to
+7. Offline first - using Offline Plugin to cache important files and assets
+8. PWA ready - Install as a native app on Android and iOS
+9. Code splitting and lazy loading

 ## Supported Browsers